prashanthk24/myTrials/README.md

 # myTrials
 test repository
+this test case contains if else block. if {
   This contains all data to test if git works :)
+}
+This is in addition to the master repository